LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 ```

 There are also additional tables to support search: `LOGICAL_RESOURCE`, `RESOURCE_TYPES` and `PARAMETER_NAMES` These tables are paritioned, and are specific for each tenant.

-Each of these tables follows a common pattern, and are defined in the `FHIRResourceTableGroup.java`.

 For any changes to any tables or indices, the table definition must be updated to a more recent version, one must update the table definition.
 For instance, for `addStrValues` one must increment the `setVersion` number: